 The Government 2020 budget and tax authorities

 Rishi Sunak, the Chancellor of the Exchequer, delivered the first Budget of the new decade in courageous manner.
 The budget has provided various support for business owners across several areas, including business rates reductions, employee and contractor payment support and other financial and practical assistance.
-For example, the Budget will provide £3,000 cash grant per business for the smallest businesses which could reach up to 700,000 businesses and to help them cope with the expected disruption.

 We recommend you take professional advice to get all the relevant benefits and allowances reflected in your business without exception.
 The tax authorities can also be potential supporters if it can be agreed with HMRC that any immediate or upcoming payments due if can potentially spread over a longer period to help manage your cash flow, and in turn they agree waive any potential penalties.

 In the event your business has already been struggling, loss making or thinly capitalised to the point where creditors are already nearing the front door, it may be time to consider a member’s voluntary liquidation (MVL).
 Considering a potential working capital crunch is likely for many businesses during April and May 2020, owners may find themselves in a situation where the only option is to enter administration or liquidation.
 There of course is no shame in this, its business after all, and when the market is presenting a set of exceptional circumstances, you need to remain resolute by removing emotion and act fast – an MVL costs can start from GBP 5,000.